RodgerOliver/ethical-hacking/README.md

 `https://page.com/login.php?username=hello' ORDER BY 1 %23&password=world`

+To organize the code, the only part that will be written is going to be after the username (`hello'`) and before the `%23` sign.

 Go and sort the numbers till you get the highest number possible without an error.
 This number will be the number of columns in the table.

 #### Read Database Information